SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

+To validate the model's robustness, this study conducted ten-fold cross-validation of SOC-DGL on four balanced and two imbalanced datasets.
+Paired t-tests were performed on seven metrics for each fold, followed by Fisher's Combined Probability Test to aggregate the results into a single p-value.
+As shown in Table~\ref{tab:1.5}, the combined p-values for SOC-DGL on the four balanced and two imbalanced datasets are all greater than 0.05, except for the KIBA and DrugBank imbalanced datasets.
+This suggests that SOC-DGL is stable on balanced datasets and certain imbalanced datasets, demonstrating robustness, likely due to its adjustable imbalance loss function.

+As shown in Table~\ref{tab:1}, the results demonstrate that the SOC-DGL model achieves robust overall performance across the four benchmark datasets.
+Specifically, except for the Davis dataset under the highly imbalanced data scenario where SOC-DGL performs slightly worse than MCMMDA, the model attains or surpasses SOTA results on the other datasets.
+This study speculate that this discrepancy primarily arises from the Davis dataset’s pronounced class imbalance, where the number of positive samples is significantly lower than negatives, posing challenges for the model to effectively learn minority class features.
+Nevertheless, SOC-DGL’s superior performance across diverse and relatively balanced datasets highlights the effectiveness of its graph-structured learning approach in capturing complex drug-target relationships.
+These results validate the soundness and practical potential of SOC-DGL.

-\subsection{“Cold-start” experiments}
+\subsection{“Cold-start” Experiments}

-In the “cold-start” experiments on the KIBA dataset, two scenarios were designed: “cold-start for drugs” and “cold-start for targets,” where the drug-target affinity matrix was systematically sampled.
+In the “cold-start” experiments, two scenarios were designed: “cold-start for drugs” and “cold-start for targets,” where the drug-target affinity matrix was systematically sampled.
 In the “cold-start for targets” scenario, drugs linked to specific targets were removed, treating each target as new, with the removed data serving as the test set.
-In the “cold-start for drugs” scenario, drugs linked to specific targets were removed, and the corresponding test set consisted of the removed drugs and their targets.
+Similar operations were applied in the "cold-start for drugs" scenario.

-The KIBA dataset, comprising 1,720 drugs and 220 targets, provided the foundation for “Cold-start” experiments.
-A total of 56 independent cold-start experiments were conducted, involving the random selection of 34 drugs and 22 targets to simulate real-world scenarios where new drugs or targets lacked historical interaction data.
-This was particularly relevant in drug discovery, where novel compounds or under-explored proteins often lacked prior interaction data.
+The KIBA dataset contains 1,720 drugs and 220 targets, providing the foundation for the "cold-start" experiments.
+A total of 1940 independent cold-start experiments were conducted, including 1720 experiments for drugs and 220 experiments for targets.
+These experiments were carried out by using information from other known drugs and targets to predict the selected drugs and targets, without employing 10-fold cross-validation.
+This setup simulates real-world scenarios where new drugs or targets lack historical interaction data, which is especially relevant in drug discovery, where novel compounds or under-explored proteins often lack prior interaction data.